awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-manually-create-OpsItems.md

 This section includes information about how to manually create OpsItems in AWS Systems Manager OpsCenter\.

 **Before You Begin**
 When you manually create an OpsItem, you can specify an Amazon Resource Name \(ARN\) for an impacted resource\.
 If you specify an ARN, then OpsCenter automatically creates a deep link to detailed information about the resource\.
 For example, if you specify the ARN of an impacted Amazon EC2 instance, then OpsCenter creates a deep link to the details about that instance\.
-For information about how to create an ARN, see the [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
+For information about how to create an ARN, see the [Amazon Resource Names \(ARNs\) and AWS service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.

 **Note**
 OpsCenter doesn't support creating deep links for all ARN types\.
 To view a list of resources the support deep links based on ARNs, see [Supported resources reference](OpsCenter-related-resources-reference.md)\.